 The brain uses the data received from your eyes and the size of the object on your retina to complete part of the calculation.
-However, it also uses "rules of thumb" such as artist's depth cues that function as a shortcut in figuring out distance.
+However, it also uses “rules of thumb” such as the artist’s depth cues that function as a shortcut in figuring outdistance.
 For motorcycle riders, this has a consequence that drivers may perceive them a further away, resulting in a motorcycle accident when they pull out in front of them.

 Research has found that people repeatedly picked the smaller object as being further away in tests even when it was closer.
 Because motorcycles appear smaller relative to a passenger vehicle or pickup truck, the brain appears to be fooled into believing they are further in distance.

 While “seeing motorcycles” is important, if the brain calculates that the motorcycle is further away than it really is, because it is using a depth cue of relative size, the education of drivers will have to do more than simply to get them to see the cycle.